How to Determine the extent of protection a tree has Before Removing It

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What happens if I carry out work on a tree that is protected without permission?

-Can I appeal to a TPO and/or preservation order?
+Can I appeal an TPO or preservation order?

 Conclusion